HOLLY STEVENSON

 theCoLAB Temple is pleased to present Holly Stevenson’s first public sculpture Another Mother, which now adorns the balustrade that tops the vast half-acre raised space above Temple tube station, that is the Artist’s Garden: a newly created public open space for contemporary sculptural interventions.
-Stevenson’s work is the most recent addition to a cumulative exhibition featuring Lakwena’s vibrant vision of Paradise, Back in the Air: a Meditation on Higher Ground overseen by Camilla Bliss’s guardian vessels Marshmallow Dew, and its counterpart Fingery Eyes.
+Stevenson’s work was installed in 2022, an addition to a cumulative exhibition featuring Lakwena’s vibrant vision of Paradise, Back in the Air: a Meditation on Higher Ground overseen by Camilla Bliss’s guardian vessels Marshmallow Dew, and its counterpart Fingery Eyes.

 Stevenson was first drawn to the romanticism of decay and neglect evident in the structure of Temple Station roof terrace and in particular, its balustrade with its missing balusters.
 Sir Joseph Bazalgette, the great Victorian engineer, who masterminded the construction of London’s sewage system and saved London from cholera and the ‘great stink’ by constructing the Embankment and Temple roof terrace in c.1865, is rightly celebrated in a monument on the Embankment nearby.
 But what of those who are always missing from the stories of great men: the wives, mothers and women?
 Given that of the 1500 statues in London only 50 name specific women, Stevenson saw a space to celebrate the untold, invisible, unpaid but essential support roles of women across the world and throughout history.